Rakeela/dragora-notes/2021-11-1-One-Hundred-and-Ninetieth.md

 I fast to enjoy food more, and I love candy!
 I'm considering going across town to ransack three more grocery stores for half-price candy.
 It'd be fun.
 Candy keeps for months in theory, so it should be safe to eat and still delicious later on.

 ---
+I went out on another candy-shopping spree!
+This is almost the only day of the year I ever do this, but I like post-Valentines, post-Easter, and post-Christmas for this, too.
+BTW, I support sugar taxes!

+Items not candy purchased just now:
+1. Cinnamon Toast Crunch Chocolate Churros Cereal
+2. Hershey's Kisses Cereal
+3. Catalina Crunch Maple Waffle Keto Cereal

+Items candy purchased just now:
+1. Quaker Chocolate Chip Chewy Halloween Minis
+2. 2x Junior Mints Limited Edition Black and Orange Centers
+3. Evolved Pumpkin Spice Coconut Butter Cups
+4. Lily's Mik Chocolate Style Peanut Butter Cups
+5. Zachary Candy Corn Mello Creme
+6. Brach's Classic Candy Corn
+7. Brach's Bello Candy Corn (Banana, Blue Raspberry, and Vanilla Flavored)
+8. 16x Butterfinger Miniatures (aka one bag)
+9. Butterfinger Zombie Eyeballs
+10. 4x Reese's Peanut Butter "Pumpkins"
+11. 2x Russel Stover Sugar Free Peanut Butter Cups (aka one package)
+12. Crunch Monster Eye

+I can't eat any of this stuff until the weekend!
+Fortunately, I don't fast to spiritually purify myself.
+I fast to make food taste better.
+Picking this stuff up was great, and eating it will be better for having waited hungrily.

+This is one of my favorite holidays!
+I was out for hours on my scooter picking up candy.
+I visited every grocery store in town for this.

+---
 Back to [[day-post-archive]]